nicholaspatrickhill/PepperApp/README.md

 The following items from the Project Requirements Feature List are implemented in PepperApp:
 - **Create 3 or more unit tests for your application:** The PepperApp.Tests project contains the unit tests for PepperApp.
 PepperApp.Tests uses the MSTest framework.
-The unit tests are contained in the PepperTest and PepperHeatClassTest classes, which each inherit from the TestBase class.
+The unit tests are contained in the PepperTest and PepperHeatClassTest files, which each inherit from the TestBase class.

 - **Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program:** The Entities folder contains the defaultPeppers dictionary.
 The defaultPeppers dictionary contains several common pepper varities that are instantiated and seeded into the database at creation.
 These entries are designated as read-only by a boolean to prevent their modification or removal from the database.

 - **Implement a log that records errors, invalid inputs, or other important events and writes them to a text file:** Serilog is employed to log erroneous entries and important events to a text file.
-The Logger folder contains the PepperAppLogger which sets up and starts the logging process and sets the log file path according to operating system.
+The Logger folder contains the startLogger method which sets up and starts the logging process and sets the log file path according to operating system.

 - **Make your application an API:** The PepperApp.API project contains the Startup and Program classes that generate the API.
-The API is configured to use Swagger as a UI for development and testing purposes.
+The data, services and repository layers are registered a service to enable interaction with the data.
-The dbContext is registered a service to enable interaction with the data.
+Swagger UI is registered for development and testing purposes.

-- **Make your application a CRUD API:** The PepperController class enables CRUD operations as API endpoints in the Swagger UI.
+- **Make your application a CRUD API:** The PepperController class enables CRUD operations as API endpoints.
 These endpoints depend on the Services layer to provide logic and validation and to make calls to the repository layer that interacts with the database.
 The endpoints use the Request and Response DTOs to expose only the necessary data to the end user.

-- **Make your application asynchronous:** Most methods in PepperApp and the projects that derive from it are written asynchronously.
+- **Make your application asynchronous:** Most methods in PepperApp and the applications that derive from it are written asynchronously.
 This enables improved performance while freeing up system resources by allowing tasks to run in the background while the application continues to respond to user input.

-- **Query your database using a raw SQL query, not EF:** All of the repository methods that return lists of the peppers sorted by Heat Class make raw SQL queries on the database to return only the requested data.
+- **Query your database using a raw SQL query, not EF:** All of the repository methods that return lists of the peppers sorted by Heat Class make raw SQL queries to return only the requested data from the database.

 ### DEPENDENCIES
 PepperApp uses several libraries including AutoMapper, Serilog, FluentValidation, Swashbuckle and Entity Framework Core.